SnowflurrySDK/Snowflurry.jl/README.md

 	/>
 </div>

-First, we'll import Snowflurry.
+First, we'll import Snowflurry:

 ```julia
 using Snowflurry
 ```

-We can then define our two-qubit circuit.
+We can then define our two-qubit circuit:

 ```julia
 c = QuantumCircuit(qubit_count = 2)